 The American Heritage Dictionary of the English Language defines an experiment as “A test under controlled conditions that is made to demonstrate a known truth, to examine the validity of a hypothesis, or to determine the efficacy of something previously untried.”

 Here are some search tips that will help you locate experimental research articles in the library's databases:

 - You can include keywords in your search statement.
+For example: